craigatk/opentelemetry-gradle-plugin/README.md

 ![Trace from sample build](img/sample-build.png "Trace from sample build")

-The plugin will also show you the test run breakdown per test case:
+The plugin will also show you the test duration breakdown per test class and test case:

 ![Trace with spans per test](img/per-test-spans.png "Trace with spans per test")